 Dr. Dumitriu is a newborn hospitalist and neuroscientist studying the developmental origins of resilience.
 Dr. Monk is a clinical psychologist embedded in the Obstetrics and Gynecology Department.
 Both had active clinical duties during the height of the first wave of the pandemic in New York City.
 COMBO was born out of their experiences as frontline providers and passion for helping the vulnerable mother-infant dyad.
 Dr. Monk oversees prenatal enrollment and maternal health outcomes, while Dr. Dumitriu oversees postnatal enrollment and infant health outcomes.
-Maggie Kyle is a research coordinator at our partner program, the Nurture Science Program, and oversees all COMBO operations through generous gift funds from the Einhorn Collaborative.
+Maggie Kyle is the research coordinator, and oversees all COMBO operations.